 Our Commitment Towards Sustainable Aviation

-ITPS is the first Test Pilot School working towards sustainable aviation with the goal of becoming carbon neutral
+ITPS is the first Test Pilot School to work towards sustainable aviation and become carbon neutral

 To help achieve our environmental goals, we are supporting the Great Bear Forest Carbon Project which protects important carbon stores from future destruction.
 Working with LivClean, a top carbon offset retailer, ITPS is supporting environmental stewardship inside the traditional territories of the Haida Nation in British Columbia, Canada, home to the largest remaining intact coastal temperate rainforest in the world.